 noise-sensitive and non-noise-sensitive receptors in the Project study area would be exposed to traffic noise levels that exceed acceptable levels for the respective land category (i.e. 65 dBA CNEL for noise-sensitive land uses and 70 dBA CNEWL for non-noise-sensitive land uses) under both near-term and long-term cumulative analysis scenarios . . .
-The Project's traffic noise contribution at each of the affected receiver locations . . . would not exceed the applicable significance thresholds (i.e. 1.5 dBA adjacent to noise-sensitive receivers).
+The Project's traffic noise contribution at each of the affected receiver locations . . . would not exceed the applicable significance thresholds (i.e. 1.5 dBA adjacent to noise-sensitive receivers and 3 dBA adjacent to non-noise sensitive receivers).
 Accordingly, the Project's traffic noise impacts would not be cumulatively considerable under near- or long-term cumulative conditions.